spack/spack/lib/spack/docs/basic_usage.rst

    spack uninstall mpich

-If there are still installed packages that depend on the package to be uninstalled, spack will issue a warning.
+If there are still installed packages that depend on the package to be uninstalled, spack will refuse to uninstall.
+If you know what you're doing, you can override this with ``spack uninstall -f <package>``.
+However, running this risks breaking other installed packages.
 In general, it is safer to remove dependent packages *before* removing their dependencies.
-Not doing so risks breaking packages on your system.
-To remove a package without regard for its dependencies, run ``spack uninstall -f
-<package>`` to override the warning.

 A line like ``spack uninstall mpich`` may be ambiguous, if multiple ``mpich`` configurations are installed.
 For example, if both ``mpich@3.0.2`` and ``mpich@3.1`` are installed, it could refer to either one, and Spack cannot determine which one to uninstall.
-Spack will ask you to provide a version number to remove any ambiguity.
+Spack will ask you to provide a version number to remove the ambiguity.
 For example, ``spack uninstall mpich@3.1`` is unambiguous in the above scenario.

 .. _sec-specs: